kuzalekon/pingjs/README.md

 # Pings
-Ringo is a small and simply utility to ping webservers from client-side (browser)
+Pings is a small and simply utility to ping webservers from client-side (browser)

 ## Usage
 ```js